jjangsangy/TemperatureChart/docs/memory-bank/progress.md

   - Defined custom `RateLimitError` and `GenericApiError` classes in `src/lib/weather.ts`.
   - Modified `getWeatherDataByCoords` to throw `RateLimitError` for 400 status codes with "limit exceeded" reason from Open-Meteo, and `GenericApiError` for other Open-Meteo API errors.
   - Modified `getWeatherDataByZip` to throw `Error` for 404 status codes (zip code not found) and `GenericApiError` for other `zippopotam.us` API errors (as `zippopotam.us` has no rate limits).
-  - Updated `src/app/page.tsx` to catch these specific error types, store the detailed rate limit message, and conditionally render `RateLimitCard` or `GenericErrorCard` components.
+  - Updated `src/app/page.tsx` to catch these specific error types and conditionally render `RateLimitCard` or `GenericErrorCard` components, providing clear user feedback.
-  - Modified `src/components/RateLimitCard.tsx` to accept and display a dynamic `message` prop, providing specific feedback on which rate limit was exceeded.
-- **Tests Passing Locally**: All tests in `src/components/temperature-chart.test.tsx` are passing when run locally.
+- **HTTP Request Caching**: Implemented caching for weather data API calls using `lru-cache` with a 30-minute TTL.
+Cache keys are generated based on a combination of location data (latitude/longitude or zip code) and the selected date, ensuring unique and type-specific cache hits.
+The `src/lib/cache.ts` file was created and configured for this purpose, and `src/lib/weather.ts` was updated to integrate the caching logic.
+Tests in `src/lib/weather.test.ts` were also updated to verify the caching behavior.

 ## 2. What's Left to Build